Advertising with Amazon can help you grow awareness of your brand and reach shoppers searching for products like yours.

 Use the suggested bid and bid range together to decide on a bid for your campaign or keyword.

 If you decide that each click is worth more than the suggested bid, for example $1.60, you can set your bid at $1.60.
 Now, since your bid is higher than the suggested bid and above the high end of the bid range, your ads will be more competitive in auctions.
 This may increase your chances of winning more impressions, clicks, and sales.

 To take another example, if the suggested bid for an ad group or keyword is $0.70 and the bid range is $0.40 - $1.40, you might decide that each click on your ad is worth $0.60.
 Even though $0.60 is lower than the suggested bid, you can still win impressions.
 However, you may win more impressions with a higher bid.

-To find the suggested bid for a manual campaign, click your campaign in Campaign Manager, and then click your Keywords.
+To find the suggested bid for a manual campaign, click your campaign in the campaign manager, then click your Keywords.
 When you create your keyword and add it, the suggested bid will be in the table of keywords.
-To find the suggested bid for an automatic campaign, click your campaign in Campaign Manager and the suggested bid for each campaign is listed in the Suggested bid column.
+To find the suggested bid for an automatic campaign, click your campaign in the campaign manager and the suggested bid for each campaign is listed in the Suggested bid column.